 Aitkin County Community Corrections utilizes the YLS/CMI Assessment Tool for assessing non-petty/status offenders.
 Supervision expectations and policy are in line with statewide standards of supervision.
-A POSIT is completed on applicable cases in accordance to M.S.§ 260B.157 subd.
+A mental health screening is completed on applicable cases in accordance to M.S.§ 260B.157 subd.
 1.